 At times I read guys on the forums talking about elevator shoes, and when I fly easyJet there is always some advertisement of an elevator shoes company claiming that their shoes can give an “invisible” boost to people’s height of up to 3” (7.5 cm).
 And this is all very well, but what if you don’t like the very look of those shoes, since those manufacturers are not exactly designer nor luxury brands?

 Fear not, my friend.
 There are several designers brand selling taller models of shoes, and I’ll give you an example just now.
 Let’s consider Hogan, a high-end Italian shoes manufacturer: they have two separate lines that can give quite a significant boost to your height, while still scoring well looks-wise.
-The “Interactive” model is where you can have the bigger boost, and not that I’ve measured it, but I think you gain at least 2” (5 cm) with this line of shoes and maybe even more.
-I personally don’t like this model since it’s too tall for my liking, but it’s a fact that they look nice and they are worlds apart from the elevator shoes in terms of image.
-Another Hogan line which gives you a smaller but still relevant boost is the “H321”, and I’m actually considering the black leather model, considering that it looks just great and I don’t mind slightly taller shoes especially at winter.
+The “Interactive” model is where you can have the bigger boost, and not that I’ve measured it, but I think you gain at least 2” (5 cm) with this model and maybe even more.
+I personally don’t like that model since it’s too tall for my liking, but it’s a fact that they look nice and they are worlds apart from the elevator shoes in terms of image.
+Another Hogan model which gives you a smaller but still relevant boost is the “H321”, and I’m actually considering the black leather model, since it looks great and I don’t mind slightly taller shoes especially at winter.
 We are talking about top dollar here, but I’m sure less expensive manufacturers have similar “tall” lines which look very nice.

 Back in the day I used these two websites to read reviews, understand which fragrance to use when (day/night, season) and its performance (duration, projection):